happybono/AvocadoSmoothie/README.md

 - Validates numeric values using regular expressions
 - Stores data as a list of doubles for high-precision calculations
 - Provides two types of running median filters :
-  - AllMedian :
+  - All Median :
     - Calculates a median at every position using a sliding window
     - Uses Boundary Modes (Symmetric / Replicate / Zero Padding) for synthetic edge sampling; Adaptive crops the window in-bounds
-  - MiddleMedian :
+  - Middle Median :
     - Applies the median filter only to interior indices
     - Preserves a user-defined number of edge elements (border count) unchanged